President and Representative Director

 In October 2021, we established the Diversity, Equity, and Inclusion Office dedicated to deepening and accelerating ongoing group-wide initiatives.
 Furthermore, in April 2024, we established the Rewarding and Engaging Work Promotion Office, an organization dedicated to accelerating job satisfaction reforms.
 We strive to create an environment in which employees can feel comfortable and fulfilled, and to be a company for which people choose to work.

-We have also organized the Diversity Promotion Committee, a deliberative body chaired by the President.
+We have also organized the Diversity, Equity, and Inclusion Committee, a deliberative body chaired by the President.
 The committee regularly discusses and decides policies and measures, managing its progress.
 The issues and initiatives of the committee are reported to the Board of Directors to facilitate the continued implementation of initiatives in accordance with the management olicy as well as ensure the establishment and permeation of measures.

 Diverse Employees

 Mitsui Kinzoku has established and announced an action plan based on the Law for Promoting Women's Success and the Act on Advancement of Measures to Support Raising Next-Generation Children.
-In this action plan, we are setting goals, mainly for improving the ratio of female management, the percentage of male employees taking parental leave, and the ratio of female leaders.
+In this action plan, we are setting goals, mainly for improving the ratio of female management, the percentage of male employees taking parental leave, the ratio of female leaders, and numerical indicators related to working hours.

 We take various measures to achieve these goals, including, efforts to equalize the ratio of female hires in each job category, promoting male employees to take childcare leave, and raising awareness of promotion of diversity throughout the company.
-Owing to the praise received for these activities, in October 2023 we acquired the second tier of the “Eruboshi” certification mark.
+Owing to the praise received for these activities, in October 2023 we acquired the second tier of the “Eruboshi” certification mark, and in March 2025 we were selected as a “Nadeshiko Brand” company for FY2024.

 Diversity on the Board

-Promoting diverse people to decision-making positions is crucial in terms of making the most of diverse thinking and values.
-Based on this recognition, we focus first on female employees and have set a target to increase the share of female directors to 10% or more.
-As of June 27, 2024, out of the ten directors, two are women (one of whom is a director serving as an Audit and Supervisory Committee member), making the percentage of female directors 20%.
+Promoting diversity in decision-making positions is crucial in terms of making the most of diverse thinking and values.
+Based on this recognition, we focus first on female employees and have set a target to increase the share of female Directors to 10% or more.
+As of June 27, 2025, out of the ten Directors, two are women (one of whom is a Director serving as an Audit & Supervisory Committee Member), making the percentage of female Directors 20%.

 Developing female executives and managers

 As for employees whose ability to work is temporarily constrained due to life events or other reasons, we ensure merit-based appointment and promotion.
-We are also making efforts to increase female candidates for executive and managerial roles, such as providing a management strategy course for female executive candidates and candidate training program for female manager candidates.
+We are also making efforts to increase female candidates for executive and managerial roles, such as providing a management strategy course for female executive candidates and a candidate training program and external mentoring for female manager candidates.

 Mitsui Kinzoku raised its retirement age to 65 in FY2021.
 We have rehired employees after the age of 60 in principle in accordance with the Law Concerning Stabilization of Employment of Older Persons in order to pass on skills and knowledge.
 We will continue to create an environment where veteran employees can make the most of their strengths and prepare for employment after the age of 65 according to trends in laws and regulations.

-Committed to establishing an environment where employees with disabilities can work vibrantly, we collaborate with public organizations such as Hello Work (public employment security office) in each region to expand job fields and create a more accommodating work environment.
-Additionally, we conduct seminars and training sessions using internal learning platforms to raise awareness among employees.
+Committed to establishing an environment where employees with disabilities can work vibrantly, we collaborate with public organizations such as Hello Work (public employment security offices) in each region to expand job fields and create a more accommodating work environment.
+In addition, we operate workplaces where employees with disabilities work, such as the “Laundry Center Raccoon” at the Asamuta Plant in the Miike area in Omuta, Fukuoka, Japan, and the “Step & Support Center” at the Head Office in Osaki, Shinagawa-ku, Tokyo, Japan.
+In April 2026, we will also open our third workplace in Japan for employees with disabilities at our site in Ageo, Saitama Prefecture.

 Mitsui Kinzoku is developing various systems to support the balancing of work with child/nursing care.

-We provide longer parental leave than the statutory period and a short-time work system and staggered working hours that can be utilized until the child reaches the sixth grade of elementary school, as well as eased or expanded the requirements for childcare leave.
+We provide longer parental leave than the statutory period and a short-time work system and staggered working hours that can be utilized until the child reaches the sixth grade of elementary school, as well as eased or expanded the requirements for childcare leave and related purposes.
 In order to support the balance between nursing care and work, we have introduced paid nursing care leave that can be taken for a day, half a day, or by the hour.

 In addition, we have introduced a telework system at some offices which allows employees to freely choose a workplace, such as their home.
 After the COVID-19 outbreak, employees at the Tokyo Head Office and the Osaka Office have started working from home as much as possible.
-After the COVID-19 outbreak, employees at the Tokyo Head Office and the Osaka Office have started working from home and continue to have the option to telework.
 The telework system allows for a variety of flexible work styles, making it easier to balance work with childcare, nursing care, and medical treatment, and is expected to improve the work-life balance.

 Leave and return system